 Carnival dining options are not available for the 2021 Winter Carnival.

 A trip to Winter Carnival is the perfect chance to taste "Beaver Tails," aka Queues de Castor, a delicious sort of donut that's flat and shaped like, you guessed it, a beaver's tail.

 Families can find a classier place to get these classic confections in the lower town of Old Québec, next to the restaurant "Cochon Dingue," which is a well-known place to enjoy a meal or hot chocolate.
 The carnival fairgrounds, meanwhile, typically offer several options, including a BBQ shack and a place to eat indoors.

 The race events are canceled for the 2021 Winter Carnival.

 The dog sled race, held on the first weekend of the Québec Winter Carnival, is one of several events that take place outside the Carnival fairgrounds.
 This race begins and ends in the streets of Old Québec near the landmark Chateau Frontenac, just a short walk from the festival grounds.

 Spectators can also watch the finalists in an annual Canoe Race across the icy St. Laurence River.
 The location is the Bassin Louise in the Port of Québec.

-Families love parades, and for several years the Quebec Winter Carnival has offered night parades in two locations.
+Some years the Québec Winter Carnival has offered night parades in two locations.
 You may also find a daytime parade with giant inflatable characters.